hypcn/axe/README.md

 // Update the log level filter for the default console sink.
 // Sinks are identified by their unique "name", the default console sink's name is exported
 // from the package.
-axeManager.setSinkFilter(CONSOLE_SINK, LogLevels.verbose);
+logMgr.setSinkFilter(CONSOLE_SINK, LogLevels.verbose);
-axeManager.setSinkFilter("Console", "verbose"); // <- this is equivalent, but less robust to change logger.verbose("verbose logs are ignored by default, but this is displayed.");
+logMgr.setSinkFilter("Console", "verbose"); // <- this is equivalent, but less robust to change logger.verbose("verbose logs are ignored by default, but this is displayed.");

 // Additional sinks can be added.
 // (there is no good reason to have two console sinks, this is just an example) const newConsoleSink = "Console2";
-axeManager.addSink(new ConsoleSink({
+logMgr.addSink(new ConsoleSink({
   name: newConsoleSink,
   logLevel: LogLevels.log,
 }));

-// Separate sinks can have different log filters: axeManager.setSinkFilter(newConsoleSink, LogLevels.warn);
+// Separate sinks can have different log filters: logMgr.setSinkFilter(newConsoleSink, LogLevels.warn);
-// The current sink  log level filters can be read: axeManager.readSinkFilters(); // { 'Console': 'verbose', 'Console2': 'warn' }
+// The current sink  log level filters can be read: logMgr.readSinkFilters(); // { 'Console': 'verbose', 'Console2': 'warn' }
 // This is useful for editing which log levels are logged where at runtime

 // Separate manager instances can be created,
-// with their own separate sink instances and log level filters const newManager = new AxeManager({ withDefaultConsoleSink: true });
+// with their own separate sink instances and log level filters const newManager = new LogManager({ withDefaultConsoleSink: true });
 const logger2 = newManager.newLogger("Logger 2");
-logger2.log("This logger's manager 'newManager' is separate from 'axeManager' above.");
+logger2.log("This logger's manager 'newManager' is separate from 'logMgr' above.");
 logger2.log("This allows them to configure their sinks and common filters separately.");

-// Note: the "axeManager" import from the package is simply a prebuilt instance of
+// Note: the "logMgr" import from the package is simply a prebuilt instance of
-// `AxeManager` with the default console sink.
+// `LogManager` with the default console sink.
 ```

 # Usage